Description

 A Five-part Professional Learning Series for Higher Education Leaders and University Counsel

-Join experts in law, research, and policy for a six-session online webinar series focused on designing law-attentive, mission-aligned approaches to broaden access and opportunity for students on college and university campuses.
+Join experts in law, research, and policy for a five-session online webinar series focused on designing law-attentive, mission-aligned approaches to broaden access and opportunity for students on college and university campuses.

 Universities everywhere are designing and implementing institutional policy and practice in a changing legal and policy landscape, while striving to uphold core mission-related access and opportunity goals.
 Grounded in legal expertise and research-informed practice, this webinar series is designed to support campus leaders, faculty, and staff as they navigate the evolving federal and state policy landscape.
 Each session centers on practical strategies that are attentive to current law (including state law trends), as well as organizational mission and context—helping leaders move forward with greater clarity, confidence, and purpose.